2020 Winter/Spring Beginning Researchers Support Program

 This funding will support research opportunities for undergraduates who are engaging in formal research for the first time.
 While open to all undergraduate students in the College of Agricultural Sciences who are engaging in research for the first time, freshmen, sophomores, and first-year transfer students are especially encouraged to apply for this support.
 The objective of the Beginning Researchers Support Program is to enable undergraduates to explore research experiences under the guidance of a faculty researcher.

 Faculty will submit project opportunities, which will then be posted on the College of Agricultural Sciences’ website.
 These opportunities will include a brief description of the research project, specific skills and tasks the students will work on, student learning outcomes, and payment information.
 Interested students will submit a resume, cover letter outlining their research interests, and their top project choices.
 With the assistance of the Student Engagement Coordinator, faculty will receive and review applications, then conduct interviews and make final hiring decisions.
-There are two funding and application cycles per year: winter/spring (due Nov 2), and summer/fall (due April 12).
+There are two funding and application cycles per year: Winter/Spring and Summer/Fall.

 Students who participate in the Beginning Researchers Support Program are required to keep a research journal and create and present a research poster at either the annual Fall Experiential Expo or the Ag Days event typically held in May.
 Students and faculty will also receive periodic check-ins from the College of Agricultural Sciences’ Student Engagement Coordinator.

 Students must be enrolled in a College of Agricultural Sciences major while conducting a project.
 All CAS undergraduate students may apply, but specific preference will be given to freshmen, sophomores, first-year transfers, or other students who do not have previous research experience.
-Students can receive Beginning Researchers Support for one winter/spring cycle and one summer/fall cycle.
-Details about each project will be available on the 2020 Summer/Fall Beginning Researchers Projects page.
+Students can receive Beginning Researchers Support for one Winter/Spring cycle and one Summer/Fall cycle (must be different projects).
+Details about each project will be available on the 2020 Winter/Spring Beginning Researchers Projects page (see link above).

 Proposal/application Review Process